bobheadxi/bobheadxi.github.io/content/_posts/2021-10-8-mirroring-github-permissions-at-scale.md

 }
 ```

-On paper, the performance improvements gained here are similar to the ones when implementing caching for user-centric sync,
+On paper, the performance improvements gained here are similar to the ones when implementing caching for user-centric sync, except scaling off the number of users in teams and organizations instead of repositories.

 This was implemented in [sourcegraph#24328 authz/github: repo-centric perms sync from team/org perms caches](https://github.com/sourcegraph/sourcegraph/pull/24328).